dy1io/hostathing.com/_pages/terms.md

 You agree that while using our services, you will not engage in any activities that are illegal under local, state, national, or international law.
 We do not condone or support any unlawful activities and reserve the right to report any such activities to the appropriate authorities.

+#### 4.4.
+Avatar Content

+Avatars uploaded by users should not contain inappropriate or offensive content or personal information.

 ### 5. Node Hosting Security

 If you are hosting a node, it is solely your responsibility to ensure the security of that node and your network.